Spire Animation Studios kicks off Epic Games’ new Unreal Shorts animated film program

 Spire has about 25 people now, and it expects to ramp up to 125 by the end of the year.
 The studio is still working remotely, but it is hopeful that it could bring people together sometime in the summer.
 Epic Games could still be a bigger part of Spire’s future.

-“We’ve started discussions about a longer-term technical partnership,” Gonsager said in an interview.
+“We’ve started discussions about a longer-term technical partnership,” Gunsagar said in an interview.
 “They could be a great partner for us.”

 Spire is still figuring out how it will use the Unreal Engine in conjunction with other tools with its current films, but the company is bullish for the long term.